Tuscany

 Volterra (PI)

-The guide "Bandieri Arancioni" published by Touring Club Italiano also lists these towns: Abetone Cutigliano (PT), Barberino Tavernelle (AR), Casale Marittimo (PI), Casciana Terme Lari (PI), Casole D'Elsa (SI), Castelnuovo Berardenga (SI), Castelnuovo di Val di Cecina (PI), Castiglion Fiorentino (AR), Certaldo (FI), Chiusi (SI), Colledi (PT), Fosdinovo (MS), Manciano (GR), Massa Marittima (GR), Montalcino (SI), Montecarlo (LU), Montefollonico (SI), Montepulciano (SI), Monteriggioni (SI), Murlo (SI), Peccioli (PI), Pienza (SI), Pomarance (PI), Radda in Chianti (SI), Radicofani (SI), San Gimignano (SI), Sarteano (SI), Sorano (GR), Trequanda (SI), Vicopisano (PI), Vinci (FI), Volterra (PI).
+The guide "Bandieri Arancioni" published by Touring Club Italiano also lists these towns: Abetone Cutigliano (PT), Barberino Tavernelle (AR), Casciana Terme Lari (PI), Casole D'Elsa (SI), Castelnuovo Berardenga (SI), Castelnuovo di Val di Cecina (PI), Castiglion Fiorentino (AR), Certaldo (FI), Chiusi (SI), Colledi (PT), Fosdinovo (MS), Manciano (GR), Massa Marittima (GR), Montalcino (SI), Montecarlo (LU), Montefollonico (SI), Montepulciano (SI), Monteriggioni (SI), Murlo (SI), Peccioli (PI), Pienza (SI), Pomarance (PI), Radda in Chianti (SI), Radicofani (SI), San Gimignano (SI), Sarteano (SI), Sorano (GR), Trequanda (SI), Vicopisano (PI), Vinci (FI) and Volterra (PI).